Knight-kkk/MRCCSC/README.md

       }
   }
   ```
-  Then, run nginx with `nginx -c /path/to/nginx/conf/nginx.conf`
+  Then, run nginx with `nginx -c /path/to/nginx/conf/nginx.conf`.

 - Run your server(s) with `./bin/ChatServer [NginxServerIP] [8000]`, 8000 is Nginx's default port of load balancing.
+- Run Redis with `redis-server`.